s02blom/LegoWebStore/README.md

 DATABASE_DB=my-database
 DATABASE_PORT=3306
 ```
 Do note however that this is the default port for MySQL Workbench and you might wish to change the port if you plan using that at the same time.
+The devcontainer currently utilizes the host network to bridge the application container and the MySQL container so it is recommended to keep the DATABASE_HOST as specified above.

 ## Figures
 All figures are a UML diagrams written using [PlantUML](https://plantuml.com/).
+You can eather download [PlantUML](https://plantuml.com/download) or use their online editor [PlantText](https://www.planttext.com/).

 ## Run
-To run the front end (as of now) use `flask --app ./python/Host.py run`
+To run the front end (as of now) use `flask --app ./LegoWebStore/app/ run`
-When developing use this for live preview `flask --app ./LegoWebStore/app/views.py --debug run`.
+When developing, use this for live preview `flask --app ./LegoWebStore/app/ --debug run`.

 ## Disclaimer
 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.